 There are two main reasons why this ticket is so common:

 A few services to track the San Francisco street cleaning schedule are currently available.
-San Francisco Public Works issued a street sweeping schedule for 2018.
+San Francisco Public Works issued a street sweeping schedule.
 They also have a map but the search is very complicated and it’s not mobile-friendly.
 Other companies offer a SF street cleaning map but the data is often missing or inaccurate.

 The SpotAngels app is the easiest way to deal with the issue and is used by thousands of SF residents.
 The app connects to the car’s bluetooth and runs in the background to AUTOMATICALLY set a reminder for street cleaning SF each time the vehicle parks.
 The app is free and available on the Apple App Store and Google Play Store.